tberends/heron/README.md

 ![banner](docs/images/heron.jpg)

 This project, funded by Digishape Seed Money, focuses on the inspection of water levels using LiDAR images from drones.
 It includes scripts that process .las/.laz files.
 You can apply several filtering functions to the .las/.laz files to get the desired output.
 Each function used adds an abbreviation that describes the function's actions.
+More information about the project can be read on https://www.digishape.nl/projecten/algoritmische-bepaling-van-waterstanden-met-remote-sensing and a report of the project (in Dutch) can be found in the 'docs' folder.

 ## How to Use